TheBeachLab/myComputing/README.md

 For a [free, open source alternative driver](http://spacenav.sourceforge.net/) to the proprietary [3DConnexion](https://www.3dconnexion.com), install the packages `spacenavd` and the config tool `spnavcfg`.
 Start the mouse with:

 `sudo systemctl start spacenavd`

+At the time of writing (September 2019) Space Navigator is having trouble with the Appimage version of FreeCAD.

+### Contour Shuttle Pro 2

+This is a device I use to edit video.

+### Wacom Intuos 3

+My old A4 tablet for drawing and painting

+### Trackpad tips

+I use `libinput` driver instead of the former `xf86-input-synaptic`.